vnijs/radiant/dev/base/tools/help/visualize.md

 If you have both and X and a Y-variable selected you will see a drop-down Color.
 Here you can select a variable to create a type of heat-map where the colors are linked to the value of the select Color variable.

 Select the Multiple radio button to quickly create multiple plots.
-For example, with Diamonds data loaded, choose None for the Y-variable and all variables as X-variables (use CTRL-A or CMD-A).
+For example, with `diamonds` data loaded, choose None for the Y-variable and all variables as X-variables (use CTRL-A or CMD-A).
 This will create histograms for all variables in your data set.

 To create multiple scatter/box plots select the Multiple radio button and then, with Diamonds data loaded, choose price as the Y-variable and all others as X-variables.
 This will produce a set of scatter and box plots.
 You can select a Color variable but Facet row and Facet column are not available when the Multiple radio-button has been selected.